Interviewers ask this question to understand a few things:

 What to say if you have no working experience

 Target is a target.
 You can set targets for yourself in school, is sport, in personal life.
-Most people have no goals in their life, but you can set a goal for yourself in every aspect of life.
-Please, think about it for a while.
-If you have never set a target in your life, you should think up one now, so you have something to talk about in an interview.
+Many people have no goals in their lives, or at least they are not aware of them, but we can in fact set a goal for every aspect of our life.
+If you can not recall any goal you did not reach, think up one before the start of the interview.